d12frosted/elpa-mirror/melpa/wttrin-readme.txt

-Provides the weather information from wttr.in based on your query condition.
+Displays the weather information from the wttr.in service for your submitted location.